 Skin Cancer Prevention

-February is National Cancer Prevention Awareness Month.
-We’re going to focus on one of the most common types of cancer, which is skin cancer.
+This month we're focusing on skin cancer.
+Skin cancer is one of the most common types of cancer.
 We’re going to walk through facts and prevention to help you and your loved ones live healthier lives.

 Skin Cancer Facts